CarlosLizarde-FrostUnmanned/Linak14Controller/README.md

    - Configure actuators:
      - Set number of actuators (1-8)
      - Assign CAN IDs and names for each actuator
-     - Default CAN IDs start from 0x100
+     - Default CAN IDs start from 0x18EFC0F9 and increments of 1 (e.g C1, C2, C3...)

 3. **Connect and Control**:
    - Click "Connect" to establish CAN communication